-8. Which authorities have the powers of investigation, prosecution and enforcement in cases of bribery and corruption?
+7.Which authorities have the powers of prosecution, investigation and enforcement in cases of bribery and corruption?
 What are these powers and what are the consequences of non-compliance?
 What are the possible outcomes of any investigations, prosecutions and other forms of enforcement?